-- ♦ Overview on page 253 - ◆ Calling a Rule from an Extended Rule Library in a Map on page 254 - ★ Managing Extended Rule Libraries on page 255 - ◆ Importing and Exporting Extended Rule Libraries on page 260
+- ♦ Overview on page 257 - ◆ Calling a Rule from an Extended Rule Library in a Map on page 258 - ★ Managing Extended Rule Libraries on page 259 - ◆ Importing and Exporting Extended Rule Libraries on page 265

 This section describes how to use the extended rule library and the properties of the dialog boxes that comprise its functionality.
-A rules library (used with SWIFTNet and any other data format) contains a list of rules in a separate file outside of the Map Editor source.
+A rules library (used with SWIFTNet, Fedwire, and any other data format) contains a list of rules in a separate file outside of the Map Editor source.
 Map Editor stores the name of the library in its source file, so when you open a map the library is also loaded.
 Only the library extended rules referenced by a map are compiled into the compiled (.TXO) translation object.
 This enables you to create a library of extended rules and then add it to any other map, so you do not have to recreate those extended rules after the first time.
 You can use this functionality with any data format.

-Note: The SWIFT extended rules library (SWIFT_2006.erl), which is automatically installed with Gentran Integration Suite (and checked in), contains all the extended rules necessary to carry out the business logic for SWIFT messages.
+Note: The SWIFT extended rules library (SWIFT_2006.erl), which is automatically installed with Application (and checked in), contains all the extended rules necessary to carry out the business logic for SWIFT messages.
+Additionally, the Fedwire extended rules library (FEDWIRE_01.erl), is automatically installed with Application (and checked in), contains all the extended rules necessary to carry out the business logic for Fedwire messages.
+The Fedwire extended rules library contains ten rules and is used primarily in Expanded Format (OUTMSG).